 Short version: We use these basic terms throughout the agreement, and they have specific meanings.

 Short version: A human must create your account; you must be 13 or over; you must provide a valid email address; and you may not have more than one free account.
 You alone are responsible for your account and anything that happens while you are signed in to or using your account.
 You are responsible for keeping your account secure.

-You must log in with a valid GitHub account, linked to a valid email address in order to complete the signup process.
+You must log in with a supported identity provider, such as GitHub, linked to a valid email address in order to complete the signup process.
 Any other information requested, such as your real name, is optional.